spgreen/eduroam-freeradius-docker/README.md

 ###Adding Extra Configurations to your FreeRADIUS eduroam Container

+1) Edit files in the following directory to customise your FreeRADIUS eduroam IdP Server:

+		files/environment/etc/raddb/

+The original files can be found here:

+		files/etc.ORIGINAL/raddb/

+2) Save the edited file(s) and run the build_eduroamFreeRADIUS.sh to rebuild the FreeRADIUS Docker image with your newly added configurations.

+	># ./build_eduroamFreeRADIUS.sh

+3) Run  restart_eduroamFreeRADIUS.sh  to start the Docker container using your newly built Docker image.

+	># ./restart_eduroamFreeRADIUS.sh

+Note: If the Docker container fails to start, the added configuration is not valid

+4) You have now successfully added configuration to the eduroam FreeRADIUS Docker image and subsequently created a container from it.

+#####Example
 Let's say that you need to add a couple of Access Point configurations to clients.conf for your eduroam infrastructure.

 This process can be easily completed with the following steps: